-The ECal consist of 13 modules surrounding the inner detectors.
+The ECal consists of 13 modules surrounding the inner detectors.
 The tracker module is covered by six modules in the sides (BarrelECal) and one module downstream (DsECal).
 The modules are made up of plastic scintillator bars interleaved with lead sheets.
 In this analysis, the ECal is used to complement the reconstruction of the inner detectors.
 As with the SMRD, it is used to measure the range/momentum of muons escaping, from inner detectors, at high angles with respect to the beam direction.
-In addition, electromagnetic showers and minimally ionizing tracks passing through the ECal can be identified using a multivariate analysis quantity $R{\rm MIP/EM}$ determined by the features of the reconstructed clusters in the ECal [11].
+In addition, electromagnetic showers and minimally ionizing tracks passing through the ECal can be identified using a multivariate analysis quantity $R{\text{MIP/EM}}$ determined by the features of the reconstructed clusters in the ECal [11].

 In this analysis, the timing information for particles crossing the different detectors of ND280 is used for the first time.
 When a particle crosses a detector composed by scintillators, the time information from each individual hit is corrected for the light propagation time inside the fibers and for the time offset of each slave clock module [1].
 Then, the corrected time and position of the hits are used to define an average time (T).
-Finally, the time
+Finally, the time of flight (ToF) variable (ToF = $T_X - T_Y$) between two detectors X and Y is constructed.
+This information is used to determine the direction of tracks crossing the following pairs of detectors: FGD1-FGD2, FGD1-P0D, and FGD1-BarrelECal (see Fig. 2).

 FIG. 2.
 ToF between FGD1-BarrelECal for tracks crossing BarrelECal-TPC1-FGD1.
-Stacked histograms indicate the prediction from NEUT of the true direction (FWD and BWD mean $\cos \theta > 0$ and $\cos \theta < 0$ , respectively) and whether the true start position is inside FGD1 ('sand $\mu$ ' referred to outside the magnet volume).
+Stacked histograms indicate the prediction from NEUT of the true direction (FWD and BWD mean $\cos \theta > 0$ and $\cos \theta < 0$, respectively) and whether the true start position is inside FGD1 ("sand μ " refers to outside the magnet volume).
 Data distributions show their statistical error bars.
-The region indicated by the red arrow shows tracks that are reconstructed as backward-going.
-They are chosen that give the lowest wrong-direction fraction for each pair of detectors.
+The region indicated by the red arrow shows tracks that are reconstructed as backward going.
+The limits are chosen such that give the lowest wrong-sense fraction for each pair of detectors.